ctxswitch/shutter/README.md

 shutter to dynamically fill in the rules.
 It is possible to leave out any unwanted placeholders.
 By default the files are will be found in the */etc/shutter.d* directory
 * **iface.dmz:**  Enter any private interfaces that will be unprotected by the firewall.
 One per line.
+* **iface.forward:**  Enter any source and destination interfaces that forwarding will occur.
 * **ip.allow:**  A list of IP addresses and ranges that are allowed to access the 'private' ports
 * **ip.deny:**  A list of IP addresses and ranges that are denied access to both public and private ports.
 * **ports.private:**  A list of ports and protocols that are available to traffic that passes through the AllowIP chain